stephenslab/gtexresults/README.md

 ## More detailed usage notes

-Above we have given the minimal instructions necessary to reproduce the results of.
-Here are some additional details about the
+Above we have given the minimal instructions necessary to reproduce the results of Urbut *et al* (2017).
+Here are some additional details about the analyses.

-Things that will go here:
+*Things that will go here:*

 + Explain how to get a summary of the possible analysis steps that can be run.